chinamike65/hugo-tuolesi/content/book2/book2en.md

 In the past, I had a disciple from Han.
 She said that she was relatively poor and could not get wealth in her whole life, so she wanted to find a way to get wealth.

-I said you go to Mandrak and gave her a Mandrak offering.
+I said you go to Mandalak and gave her a Mandalak offering.

 She took a look at the mantra offering text and said, "Oh, Master!
 How can you make offerings to the Buddhas and Bodhisattvas with singing and dancing girls?
 How can you feed these things?
 I don't offer this.